Story Behind In Flanders Fields Video

 © 2007 Anthony Hutchcroft

-Kwidzinski fell in love with the In Flanders Fields song and found her inspiration for the choreography from the opening image of the video, a 1917 black and white photo of crosses “row on row” in Essex Farm Cemetery, where John McCrae buried his close friend Alexis Helmer the day before McCrae wrote his famous In Flanders Fields poem.
+Kwidzinski fell in love with the In Flanders Fields song and found her inspiration for the choreography from the opening image of the music video, a 1917 black and white photo of crosses “row on row” in Essex Farm Cemetery, where John McCrae buried his close friend Alexis Helmer the day before McCrae wrote his famous In Flanders Fields poem.

 Kwidzinski chose “white” costuming because she wanted the dancers to be symbolic of the “row on row” of white crosses.
 She also opens (and closes) the Flanders Fields video with the camera above the dancers in order to give the same perspective as the image in the photograph.